alexriggio/BERT-LoRA-TensorRT/README.md

 ### Process

-Each model is initialized with pretrained weights from the Hugging Face Hub, then fine-tuned with the training and validation set using the training loop in the `BERTTrainer` class.
+Each model is initialized with pretrained weights from the Hugging Face Hub, then fine-tuned with the training and validation set using the training loop in the `BertTrainer` class.
 The models are evaluated on the test set using weights from the epoch with the lowest validation loss.

 ### Results